flowlog-rs/flowlog-rs.github.io/docs/getting-started/install-flowlog.md

 title: Install FlowLog
 ---

+import StyledFlowLog from '../../src/components/StyledFlowLog';

 ## Binary distributions

 If you’re using Ubuntu/Debian, macOS or Windows, download a packaged version from our [GitHub Releases](https://github.com/flowlog-rs/FlowLog/releases).
 We are actively supporting more platforms.

 ## Build from sources

-Follow these steps when you need the latest FlowLog bits or want to target an OS that does not yet have a prebuilt package.
+Follow these steps when you need the latest <StyledFlowLog /> bits or want to target an OS that does not yet have a prebuilt package.

 ### Clone the repository